ttlew/conversation/entities.md

 ## Importing entities

 If you have a large number of entities, you might find it easier to import them from a comma-separated value (CSV) file than to define them one by one in the {{site.data.keyword.conversationshort}} tool.

-**Note:** Importing a CSV file does not currently support patterns.

 1. Collect the entities into a CSV file, or export them from a spreadsheet to a CSV file.
 The required format for each line in the file is as follows: